JiajunSong629/AWS_EMR_Spark_Workflow/README.md

     --use-default-roles ##--auto-terminate
 ```

-- Open `addstep.sh` and change the variable `clusterid` with your cluster id.
-In the terminal run the following.
-This command submits the job again to the running cluster.
+- Change the variable `clusterid` with your cluster id and run the following.
+This command submits the job one more time to the running cluster.

 ```shell